 On December 16, 2007, the Company entered into a Master Alliance Agreement ("Alliance") with IBM relating to joint marketing and optimization of the Company's electronic payments application software and IBM's middleware and hardware platforms, tools and services.
 On March 17, 2008, the Company and IBM entered into Amendment No. 1 to the Alliance ("Amendment No. 1" and included hereafter in all references to the "Alliance"), which changed the timing of certain payments to be made by IBM.
 Under the terms of the Alliance, each party will retain ownership of its respective intellectual property and will independently determine product offering pricing to customers.
-In connection with the formation of the Alliance, the Company granted warrants to IBM to purchase up to 1,427,035 shares of the Company's common stock at a price of \$27.50 per share and up to 1,427,035 shares of the Company's common stock at a price of \$27.50 per share and up to 1,427,035 shares of the date of issuance, the Company utilized a valuation model prepared by a third-party to assist management in estimating the fair value of the common stock warrants.
+In connection with the formation of the Alliance, the Company granted warrants to IBM to purchase up to 1,427,035 shares of the Company's common stock at a price of \$27.50 per share and up to 1,427,035 shares of the Company's common stock at a price of \$33.00 per share.
+The warrants are exercisable for five years.
+At the date of issuance, the Company utilized a valuation model prepared by a third-party to assist management in estimating the fair value of the common stock warrants.